Code of Ethics

 - Maintain and demonstrate knowledge of developments in any area of practice relevant to any services that are undertaken.

-- Be aware of changes and issues within the agrologist’s area of practice, notify the Registrar and adapt their practice standards as appropriate.
+- Be aware of changes and issues within the registered agrologist’s area of practice, notify the Registrar and adapt their practice standards as appropriate.

 - Clearly communicate to any affected parties the scope of any work undertaken, related priorities and decisions.